Crest Nicholson: 2020–present

 In January 2025, Crest Nicholson delayed publication of its latest financial results to give its auditors more time to confirm historic building fire safety costs.
 In February 2025, Crest Nicholson reported a £143.7m pre-tax loss for the year to 31 October 2024 on revenue of £618.2m.
 The results included a total fire remediation provision of £249.3m.
 Total home completions were down 7.3% at 1,873 (2023: 2,020).
-In November 2025, the company announced cost cutting measures and warned pre-tax profit for the year would come in at the bottom end of expectations.
+In November 2025, the company announced cost-cutting measures and warned pre-tax profit for the year would come in at the bottom end of expectations.
 It planned to close one divisional office putting 50 jobs at risk.

+In May 2026, Crest Nicholson delayed its half-year results to 16 July 2026 pending completion of talks with lenders about a temporary covenant relaxation relating to lower than expected profitability due to the Middle East crisis.
+In the July announcement, Crest Nicholson reported a £35m half-year loss, revenue down 21% to £198m, completions dropped from 739 to 584 homes, and net debt almost doubled to £142m; directors were still negotiating with lenders over revised banking covenants.
+In September 2026, Crest Nicholson issued a profit warning after poor summer trading resulted in a forecast £10m operating loss.